seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 I am loath to tell you what I would you knew.

 **CLEOPATRA**
-Nay, pray you, sir,–
+Nay, pray you, sir,--

 **DOLABELLA**
-Though he be honourable,–
+Though he be honourable,--

 **CLEOPATRA**
-He’ll lead me, then, in triumph?
+He'll lead me, then, in triumph?

 **DOLABELLA**
-Madam, he will; I know’t.
+Madam, he will; I know't.

-*Flourish, and shout within, ‘Make way there: Octavius Caesar!’*
+*Flourish, and shout within, 'Make way there: Octavius Caesar!'*

 *Enter OCTAVIUS CAESAR, GALLUS, PROCULEIUS, MECAENAS, SELEUCUS, and others of his Train*